Wisdom doesn’t always come with age. Here’s some interesting research about what adults can learn from kids about laughter and creativity.

-And these researchers found that the more these jazz musicians were able to deactivate this prefrontal cortex — and think like a baby — the more they were able to spontaneously invent new, exciting melodies!
+And these researchers found that the more these jazz musicians were able to deactivate this prefrontal cortex (and think like a baby), the more they were able to spontaneously invent new, exciting melodies!

 Indeed, Gopnik very much believes a baby’s consciousness is similar to the consciousness in a meditational state – a state where we “dissolve attentional focus and become aware of everything at once.”

-I know lots of people assume meditation to be some Buddhist mumbo-jumbo, but it’s been scientifically documented to create therapeutic changes in the brain.
+I know lots of people assume meditation to be some Buddhist mumbo-jumbo.
+But it’s been scientifically documented to create therapeutic changes in the brain.

-In particular, Dr. Brick Johnstone (professorand chair of the Department of Health Psychology at the University of Missouri-Columbia School of Health Professions) has performed many studies on how meditation affects the brain.
+In particular, Dr. Brick Johnstone (professor and chair of the Department of Health Psychology at the University of Missouri-Columbia School of Health Professions) has performed many studies on how meditation affects the brain.

 He’s even pinpointed a specific change in the right parietal lobe, the brain region Johnstone describes as a human’s “self-awareness spot.”

-Johnstone has also noticed a quieting of this self-awareness spot during appreciation of art, nature and music, which may explain why people often say they lose themselves in a beautiful painting or scenery.
+Johnstone has also noticed a quieting of this self-awareness spot during appreciation of art, nature and music.This may explain why people often say they lose themselves in a beautiful painting or scenery.